figaw/praqma.com/_posts/2016-05-14-praqticum.md

 Obviously we want to employ people who are already experts and proficient in our line of work.
 But the paradigm we work in is relatively new and there aren't that many experts, so it can not be our only strategy of recruitment.

-Sometimes we need to be experts in technologies and tools stacks that are so brand new, that whoever want's to call oneself an expert will have to _become_ one - through learning.
+Sometimes we need to be experts in technologies and tools stacks that are so brand new, that whoever want's to call them self an expert will have to _become_ one - through learning.

-When we started using _Gradle_ there didn't even exist a language description.
+We started using _Gradle_ when there didn't even exist a language description.
 We're partners, certified trainers and consultants in _Docker_ - a technology that just celebrated 3-years birthday.
 We develop our first three Open Source Jenkins plugins, back when Jenkins didn't even exist and it was still called _Hudson_.

 ## A lot of the time, you will have to grow your own experts